hoangcuongbk80/DepthEstGrasp/README.md

-# VoteGrasp

-Install [Pytorch](https://pytorch.org/get-started/locally/) and [Tensorflow](https://github.com/tensorflow/tensorflow) (for TensorBoard).
-It is required that you have access to GPUs.
-The code is tested with Ubuntu 18.04, Pytorch v1.6, TensorFlow v1.14, CUDA 10.1 and cuDNN v7.4.

 ## Installation

 Install Pytorch and Tensorflow (for TensorBoard).
-It is required that you have access to GPUs.
+You'll need to have access to GPUs.
 The code is tested with Ubuntu 18.04, Pytorch v1.16, TensorFlow v1.14, CUDA 10.1 and cuDNN v7.4.

 Install packages via Pip.
 ```bash